OISTE/repository/OWGTMCPS.md

 ### 5.3.6  Sanctions for unauthorized actions

-If an unauthorized action is detected the OGTM will undertake necessary disciplinary actions.
+If an unauthorized action is detected the OWGTM will undertake necessary disciplinary actions.
 Any action that (intentionally or unintentionally) contravenes the Certification Practice Statement.

-Upon detection of an unauthorized action the OGTM will initiate an investigation process.
-During this process the involved persons will be prevented from obtaining access to OGTM systems and information.
+Upon detection of an unauthorized action the OWGTM will initiate an investigation process.
+During this process the involved persons will be prevented from obtaining access to OWGTM systems and information.

 Disciplinary actions will be taken after the investigation determines the severity and intent of the action.

 ### 5.3.7  Independent contractor requirements

-External contractors are required to agree with the Information Security policies of the OGTM and temporary staff not already covered by an existing confidentiality agreement shall also be required to sign the Non-Disclosure Agreement prior to being granted access to Information resources.
+External contractors are required to agree with the Information Security policies of the OWGTM and temporary staff not already covered by an existing confidentiality agreement shall also be required to sign the Non-Disclosure Agreement prior to being granted access to Information resources.

 The agreement is reviewed when there are changes to employment terms or contracts.

 ### 5.3.8  Documentation supplied to personnel

-All personnel incorporated within the OGTM are provided access, as required for their role, to the following information:
+All personnel incorporated within the OWGTM are provided access, as required for their role, to the following information:
 - Certification Practices Statement
 - Certificate Policies
 - Privacy Policy